anjalig18/Datascience-project/README.md

 ## Usage

-[Provide instructions and examples on how to use the project.]

 ## Run in Google Colab or Jupyter Notebook

 You can run this project in Google Colab or Jupyter Notebook by following these steps: